va-big-data-genomics/trellis-mvp-terraform/README.md

 ```

 1. **Create a tfvars file.**
-There are only two variables which do not have default values; `project` and `external-bastion-ip`.
+There are only two variables which do not have default values; `project`, `external-bastion-ip`, `db-user`, and `db-passphrase`.
 The external bastion IP refers to the bastion node you created in step B. If you skipped that step, you'll need to comment out the `trellis-allow-bastion-bastion` firewall rule in `network.tf` & commend out this variable from `variables.tf`.
 If you would like to change the default values of other variables specified in `variables.tf` you can also add those key/value pairs to the tfvars file.

 ```
-printf 'project="{your-project-name}"\nexternal-bastion-ip="{your-bastion-ip}"' > my.tfvars
+printf 'project="{your-project-name}"\nexternal-bastion-ip="{your-bastion-ip}"\ndb-user="{your-user}"\ndb-passphrase="{your-passphrase}"' > my.tfvars
 ```

 2. **Initialize Terraform.**